xmusphlkg/CNIDS/Report/history/2023 July/Typhoid fever and paratyphoid fever.md

 The overall trends indicate some variation in the number of cases throughout the years, with an initial period of increasing cases followed by fluctuating values.
 This suggests that efforts to control and prevent these diseases may have had an impact, but ongoing challenges remain in maintaining consistent control measures.

-It is important to note that this analysis is based solely on the provided data and may not encompass all factors that influence the occurrence of Typhoid fever and paratyphoid fever in mainland China.
+It is important to note that this analysis is based solely on the provided data and may not encompass all factors that influence the occurrence of Typhoid fever and paratyphoid fever in Chinese mainland.
 Further analysis, incorporating additional data and considering other variables, is necessary to develop a more comprehensive understanding of the trends and patterns associated with these diseases.